Energy in Thailand: Renewables

-Thailand's consumption of renewable energy in 2018 was 4 Mtoe, growing at a CAGR of 0.7% for the period 2008–2017.
+Thailand's consumption of renewable energy in 2018 was 4 Mtoe, with a compound annual growth rate of 0.7% during the period 2008–2017.
 Biomass was the leading contributor of renewable energy, solar second, and wind third.
 Biofuels contributed 2119 Ktoe in 2018.
 The government is promoting the production of biodiesel from palm oil to be blended with conventional diesel with the aim of reducing petroleum imports.
 The production goal is 5.97 million liters per day in 2021.

 In March 2016, the Thai government gave approval for homes and commercial buildings to install solar panels.
 Each house will be permitted to generate 10 kW and each factory 40 kW.
 The private sector, despite Thailand's ample solar resources, previously had no right to install power-generation equipment.
 As of 2021, Thailand is considered as one of the most successful ASEAN countries in promoting and deploying solar energy.
 The Thai government wants all new cars sold to be electric by the year 2035.
 Despite progress and ambitious targets, improving renewable energy governance in Thailand is viewed as an important measure to attract more investment in renewable energy sources.